nnhai1991/android-interview-questions/CORE_ANDROID.md

 * What is ORM?
 How does it work?

 * How would you preserve `Activity` state during a screen rotation?
 [StackOverflow](https://stackoverflow.com/questions/3915952/how-to-save-state-during-orientation-change-in-android-if-the-state-is-made-of-m)
+    - On newer versions of Android and with the compatibility library, retained fragments are usually the best way to handle keeping expensive-to-recreate data alive across activity destruction/creation.
+And as Dianne pointed out, retaining nonconfiguration data was for optimizing things like thumbnail generation that are nice to save for performance reasons but not critical to your activity functioning if they need to be redone - it's not a substitute for properly saving and restoring activity state.

 * What are different ways to store data in your Android app?
 [Developer Android](https://developer.android.com/guide/topics/data/data-storage)
+Android provides several options for you to save your app data.
+The solution you choose depends on your specific needs, such as how much space your data requires, what kind of data you need to store, and whether the data should be private to your app or accessible to other apps and the user.
+    - Internal file storage: Store app-private files on the device file system.
+    - External file storage: Store files on the shared external file system.
+This is usually for shared user files, such as photos.
+    - Shared preferences: Store private primitive data in key-value pairs.
+    - Databases: Store structured data in a private database.

 #### Look and Feel